Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Allison shook her head and grinned.
 "I mean… you’re not *wrong, baobei.* I just dunno if we can *afford* him suddenly picking up a five hundred pound space marine puppy."

 "We’d be lucky if he were that small…" Xiù sighed.
 "We can afford it.
-I just...I dunno.
+I just...
+I dunno.
 He spent so much time alone, you know?
 Now he makes friends with *everyone* basically instantly."

 "Call it for what it is, babe.
 He falls in love easily, and he has a lot of love to give.
 Hell, he did with us."
 Allison gestured between Xiù and herself, then extended the gesture to include her brothers.